Shuffle algebras for quivers and wheel conditions: The shuffle algebra and combinatorics of words

 \begin{definition} A word $v$ is called \textbf{standard} if $e_v$ cannot be written as a linear combination of $e_w$ for various $w > v$. \\ \end{definition}

-As a consequence of \eqref{eqn:linear combination e}, we see that any standard word is non-increasing, and that we would get the same notion of standard words if we inserted the word ``non-increasing" after the word ``various" in Definition \ref{def:standard}. \\
+As a consequence of \eqref{eqn:linear combination e}, we see that any standard word is non-increasing, and that we would get the same notion of standard words if we inserted the word ``non-increasing" after the word ``various" in Definition \ref{def:standard}.
+It would be very interesting to develop a combinatorial description of standard words (see \cite{NT} for the case when $Q$ is a Dynkin diagram of finite type). \\

 We will now compute how the elements $e_v$ and $f_w$ pair with each other under \eqref{eqn:pairing}, for various words $v$ and $w$ of the same degree.
 We will write:

 By formula \eqref{eqn:pairing formula}, $\langle e_v, f_w \rangle$ equals: